What are the causes and solutions for a light period?

 Light periods: oligomenorrhea or hypomenorrhea?

 • Oligomenorrhea corresponds to abnormally long (35 days or more) and irregular cycles with low blood flow.
-It should not be confused with spotting, which is light blood loss outside of menstruation.
+It should not be confused with spotting, which is light blood loss outside menstruation.

-Its opposite, heavy menstruation, is called menorrhagia.
+Its opposite, heavy periods, is called menorrhagia.

 What are the other causes of light periods?